rsanchezmo/jaxer/README.md

 Jax and Flax Time Series Prediction Transformer.

 ## TODO
-- Download timeseries dataset: Stocks?
+- Download timeseries dataset ✔️
+- Create the transformer encoder for context window.
-- Create a dataloader class
+- Create a dataset class
 - Create the trainer class
 - Train the model
 - Create a test script